 Our solid track record speaks for itself.
 Many of our clients come from referrals, a testament to the quality of service we deliver.

-Pride Plumbing came out and replaced a leaking 38-gallon electric Rheem 82SV40-2 lowboy water heater with a new 38-gallon electric A.O.
-Smith ENLB-40 110 lowboy model.
-This included removing and disposing of the old water heater; installing water heater pads, the new water heater, thermal expansion tank, ball water shut-off valves, PEX and stainless steel water supply lines to the water heater connectors, a brass drain valve, bleeding the air out of the water lines, ensuring that the unit’s temperature and pressure (T&P) relief valve was properly vented, wiring the water heater's electrical connections, and setting the unit to its appropriate operating temperature.
+Pride Plumbing came out and replaced a leaking and rusted out 50-gallon electric lowboy water heater with a new 50-gallon electric lowboy model.
+This included removing and disposing of the old water heater; installing the new water heater, ball water shut-off valves, PEX and stainless steel water supply lines to the water heater connectors, a brass drain valve, bleeding the air out of the water lines, ensuring that the unit’s temperature and pressure (T&P) relief valve was properly vented, wiring the water heater's electrical connections (adding a Romex connector), and setting the unit to its appropriate operating temperature.